HORSE POWERED READING

-As an example, in the HPR sessions pictured below, clients were asked to create a “Reading River” (obstacle course) that must be navigated by overcoming their perceived obstacles to reading with their chosen reading buddy (the horse).
+As an example, in the HPR sessions, clients were asked to create a “Reading River” (obstacle course) that must be navigated by overcoming their perceived obstacles to reading with their chosen reading buddy (the horse).

 Often while reading, readers don’t even know when they have drifted away and no longer understand what the text is talking about.
 However, in the Reading River it becomes obvious!
 When an obstacle is met, the reader is forced to stop or move out of the river with their horse.
 "Fix-up" strategies must be explored and used in order to successfully get past the obstacle and get back in the flow of reading.